The Ideal Helmet Standard

 We are appalled at the pessimism of this conclusion.
 In the absence of major new initiatives by somebody in the field, there will not be any significant improvements in helmet performanc in the next decade.

 There are two rays of hope: a new group began work in 2002 on providing the medical underpinnings for advances in standards based on more accurate injury thresholds.
 For more info, check on our page on what we need to make progress.
 And for concussion data and research we are now indebted to football players, who suffer more economic loss from concussion than any other population group and are now funding basic research in this field.
-Results of that research began to become public in 2004, and may someday result in improvements in helmet design, at least for football helmets.
-Here is an article in Discover Magazine titled Lights Out: Can contact sports lower your intelligence? that discusses some of the info emerging on concussion levels and mechanisms.
+Results of that research began to become public in 2004, and over the ensuing decaded resulted in improvements in helmet design, at least for football helmets.
+Here is an early article in Discover Magazine titled Lights Out: Can contact sports lower your intelligence? that discusses some of the info emerging on concussion levels and mechanisms.
+The concussion issue is at the forefront of helmet discussion now, but actual progress on standards is very slow to materialize.